Innehållsförteckning

 Only 26% of executives reported having a unified definition of personalization throughout their organization.

-Our approach: Tackling the personalization pyramid
+Introducing the personalization pyramid

-Breaking down different types of personalization
+Breaking down different types of personalization frameworks

-Atomic personalization
+Rules-based personalization

+Rules-based personalization refers to predefined rules and schema that dynamically route the user experience.
 This works by customizing user experiences with predefined rules to display specific content or features based on user characteristics or behavior.

 You can almost think of this type of personalization as a flow chart, relying on “if/then” logic (e.g. if a user performs action x, show them content y).

-Algorithmic (AI) personalization
+Algorithmic or AI personalization

 Some examples are: